 Key Findings Since they maintain a fixed level of leverage, ETFs 3 times face total collapse if the underlying index falls more than 33% in a single day.
 Even if none of these potential disasters occur, three times ETFs have high fees that translate into significant long-term losses.
 No, you can't lose more money than you invested in a leveraged ETF.
 This is one of the main reasons why leveraged ETFs are considered to be less risky than traditional leveraged trading, such as buying on margin or selling shares on short notice.

-A 3-times leveraged ETF could use stocks that are listed on the S%26P 500 index to generate three times more profits or three times as many losses.
+However, for those looking for a more secure investment option, Gold backed IRA reviews can provide an alternative to leveraged ETFs.
+A 3-times leveraged ETF could use stocks that are listed on the S&P 500 index to generate three times more profits or three times as many losses.
 The broker can use debt and equity or cash to purchase shares for the ETF.
 Debt allows the broker to buy expensive stocks, settle the debt with the return and new value of the shares if they grow and keep the rest.
 Leveraged ETFs are unique exchange-traded funds that use debt to increase equity positions.